The Intervention of the Sabine Women: Influence

 The genesis of Les Sabines and the work itself represented a significant departure for the day.
 Historical depictions had been typically commissioned.
 David however, conceived, produced and promoted his work for profit.
 (Note: Halliday 2006, p.199 n.1, 1, quoting Dorothy Johnson: In Search of a Beholder: On the Relation between Art, Audiences, and Social Spheres in Post-Thermidor France, Art Bulletin, vol. 74, 1992, pp. 19–36) He produced marketing material to accompany the first exhibition.
 Le Tableau des Sabines, Exposé Publiquement au Palais National des Sciences et des Arts ("the Tableau of the Sabines, Public Exhibition at the National Palace of Arts and Science") contained his own account of the historic episode and had an endnote explaining his rationale for using nudity in the painting.
-Its 1799 exhibition attracted 50 000 paying visitors and generated 66,000 francs in revenue.
+Its 1799 exhibition attracted 50,000 paying visitors and generated 66,000 francs in revenue.

 First Consul, Napoleon Bonaparte, however, disapproved of the endeavor.
-He declared that only works exhibited at the (exhibition) Salon would qualify for public funding, rejecting the state’s purchase of the painting.
-It was ultimately King of France Louis XVIII who acquired in 1819 the piece (alongside Leonidas at Thermopylae, finished in 1814) for a combined total of 100,000 francs (approximately 210,000 € of 2025).
+He declared that only works exhibited at the (exhibition) Salon would qualify for public funding, rejecting the state's purchase of the painting.
+It was ultimately King of France Louis XVIII who acquired in 1819 the piece (alongside Leonidas at Thermopylae, finished in 1814) for a combined total of 100,000 francs (approximately €210,000 of 2025).

-Completed in 1799, The Intervention of the Sabine Women attracted 50,000 viewers and generated 66,000 francs in revenue.

 Starting in 1977, France issued a series of stamps featuring the head of Hersilia based on David's painting.

-After the expulsion of artists including David from the Louvre, the painting was held in the ancient church of Cluny, which he used as a workshop.
+After the expulsion of artists including David from the Louvre, the painting was held in the ancient church of the Collège de Cluny, which he used as a workshop.
 That building is now operated as the Musée de Cluny.